emanvidmaker/emanvidmaker/README.md

 🔭 I work on Unity and C# with Python on the side.
 🌱 I’m currently learning javascript and Web develeopment.
 On the future I aspire to create a video game studio in Puerto Rico to help its economy.
-I’m looking to collaborate on VideoGame Projects.
+I’m looking to collaborate on Video Game Projects.

 # social media